Tragic boat accident: 86-year-old dies on Lake Zethner!

 In a tragic incident on Lake Zethner in Schwarz, Mecklenburg Lake District, an 86-year-old man died on Wednesday afternoon.
 The incident happened when two men on a boat tried to check a suspected technical defect and lost their balance.
 The 67-year-old companion was able to get to safety, but help for the older man came too late.
 Borkener Zeitung reports on the dramatic rescue operation.

-Both men initially climbed the boat, which after the first reports overturned when they got up.
-While the younger man was able to save himself with a jetty, his companion seems to drive in the water.
-The situation was serious, and the 67-year-old swam back as quickly as he could to reach his friend.
-Witnesses of the incident immediately provided first aid, but the emergency doctor could only determine the death of the 86-year-old.
-The criminal police have now prompted the criminal police to initiate a death investigation in order to clarify the exact circumstances of the accident.
+Both men first boarded the boat, which initial reports said tipped over as they stood up.
+While the younger man was able to escape with difficulty to a jetty, his companion seemed to be floating helplessly in the water.
+The situation was serious and the 67-year-old swam back as quickly as he could to reach his friend.
+Witnesses to the incident immediately provided first aid, but the emergency doctor could only determine that the 86-year-old was dead.
+This has now prompted the criminal police to initiate a death investigation in order to clarify the exact circumstances of the accident.
 Nordkurier describes the events up close.

 Take water accidents seriously